 According to the Swedish National Board of Housing, Building and Planning's building regulations, the contribution of energy-saving technologies to improving energy performance may be included in the calculations based on the technology's demonstrated energy savings.
 Enduce E1 energy recovery rate of 71-75 % is verified by RISE (2022).
-The test report is available under Documents in the main menu.
+The test report is available under Document in the main menu.

 In the Swedish National Board of Housing, Building and Planning's regulations BFS 2027:6 (Swedish National Board of Housing, Building and Planning's regulations amending its regulations and general advice (2016:12) on the determination of the building's energy use during normal use and a normal year), the following wording is given in Table 2:2: